-The original name for the domaine was La Begude des Papes.
-But because the Jacumin family also owned vines in the Cotes du Rhone and marketed them under the same name, this caused confusion in the marketplace, due to the term “des Papes” in the name.
+The original name for the Domaine was La Begude des Papes.
+But because the Jacumin family also owned vines in the Cotes du Rhone and marketed the wines using the same, there was some confusion in the marketplace, due to the term “des Papes” in the name.

 Thus, Domaine Albin Jacumin was born and their wine changed its name to Domaine Albin Jacumin Begude des Papes.
-In 2012, Domaine Albin Jacumin finished a complete renovation of their wine making facilities and cellars.
+In 2012, Domaine Albin Jacumin finished a complete renovation of their wine-making facilities and cellars.
 Today, they have one of the more modern cellars in the region in both looks and functionality.

 Domaine Albin Jacumin Vineyards, Wines, Winemaking

-The family also owns 6 hectares of vines in the Cotes du Rhone appellation where they produce their Domaine Albin Jacumin les Bedines.
+The family also owns 6 hectares of vines in the Cotes du Rhone appellation where they produce their Domaine Albin Jacumin Les Bedines.
 A percentage of their harvest is still sold to negociants in the Rhone Valley.

 Their vines are seem widely dispersed, but most of their vines are located in the north of the Chateauneuf du Pape appellation in several different vineyards, Bois Dauphin, Brusquieres, Cansaud, Colombis, Galliguieres, Marines, Moulin a Vent, Pied de Baud, Serres, Terres Blanches and Tresquois.

 Domaine Albin Jacumin produces 2 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

-Domaine Albin Jacumin La Begude des Papes is produced from a blend of that ranges from 70% Grenache , 15% Mourvedre and 12% Syrah and 3% Cinsault .
-The Grenache vines are more than 50 years of age.
+The vines are planted in the les Brusquieres lieu-dit.
 The grapes are destemmed.
 Vinification takes place in cement vats.
 The wine is aged in a combination of vats along with used, French oak barrels and demi-muids before bottling.
 The production is on average 2,500 cases per year.

 Domaine Albin Jacumin Chateauneuf du Pape Blanc is made from a blend of 60% Clairette, 35% Grenache Blanc and 5% Bourboulenc.
 The wine is vinified and aged in stainless steel tanks.
 Not much of this wine is made.
 On average, close to 100 cases are produced in any vintage.

-Domaine Albin Jacumin Rouge is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Domaine Albin Jacumin is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Domaine Albin Jacumin Rouge is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, eggplant, tomatoes, and cassoulet.
+Domaine Albin Jacumin is also good with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta.